Tellusant/docs/articles-posts/economic-and-policy-sentiment-zaf.md

 In 2017, our chairman, Staffan Canback, wrote an opinion piece in the South African newspaper Business Times: [_Ending South Africa's Forever Recession_](https://www.linkedin.com/pulse/ending-south-africas-forever-recession-staffan-canback-g0fye/?trackingId=Xxg5IuUvTTiH%2BUic5XKbZQ%3D%3D).
 As part of the background analysis, he did a semantic analysis of South Africa's economic and policy contect.
 Even in 2017 it was possible to this with word cloud tools. primitive, but they worked decently.

 In 2024, the article was updated.
 By then, modern AI tools were available to perform the semantic analysis.
 The analysis was updated in early 2026, incorporating the latest reports on the country.
+All aspects of the analyses are automated except the final quality control.

-The graph belows our latest assessment.
+The graph below shows our latest assessment.
 As a semantic analysis, it evaluates the qualitative wording in the reports instead of looking at quantitative data.
+It then converts this into scores in eight categories.
+The scores are weighted and summarized into an overall index.
+The weights differ by country.

 The bottom graph shows the summary for 16 countries to give more context to the South African assessment.
 We can replicate this for most countries in the world, with the full details.

 The graphs are made with Mermaid, a visualization tool with almost no formatting capability.
 It is suitable for demos and proof-of concept efforts, like here.
-This is about semantic parsing, not about South Africa _per se_.

 ---